DrewSosa/endless_frontier/README.md

-# ST_Map
+# Visualizing America's Science and Tech Policy Ecosystem

-**BLUF:** I spent the last two years learning how the S&T ecosystem works.
+**BLUF:** I spent the last two years learning how the science and tech (S&T) policy ecosystem works.
 Now I want to share it with others via visualization to get them up to speed.

 Background